ccollins-21/Azure-Compute-Networking/README.md

 <img src="https://i.imgur.com/qCIJYSG.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />
-To filter for ICMP traffic I type "ICMP" at the top of wireshark.
+To filter for ICMP (Internet Control Message Protocol) traffic I type "ICMP" at the top of wireshark.
 To make traffic I will get the private IP address of VM2 and ping it from PowerShell:  <br/>
 <img src="https://i.imgur.com/gFeHSRf.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />